 - 1. A completed Application for Graduate Admissions - 2.
 A \$45 nonrefundable application fee - 3.
-International students have a separate application procedure.
-Please contact the Office of International Student Services at (626) 812-3055 or email iss@apu.edu. - 4.
-Official transcripts from all institutions leading to, and awarding, the applicant's baccalaureate degree and all postbaccalaureate study (To be considered official, a transcript must be mailed directly from the office of the Registrar of the institution attended to the Graduate Center: Admissions of Azusa Pacific University.
-Students' sealed copies will not be considered official.) - 5.
-A bachelor's degree from a regionally accredited institution - 6.
-A minimum undergraduate grade-point average of 3.0 on a 4.0 scale (Provisional admittance may be granted to individuals who do not meet this criterion if competency can be shown.) - 7.
-Three recommendation letters or forms submitted by principals or district administrators who have current knowledge of the applicant's academic ability and potential for service in school administration - 8.
-Letter to the dean describing educational goals as well as short- and long-term professional goals - 9.
-Résumé or Statement of Experience, verifying with supervisor signatures at least three years of full-time service under a "basic" credential (i.e., Teaching, Pupil Personnel Services, Library, School Nurse, etc.) - 10.
-Valid California teaching, services, or designated subject credential - 11.
+Official transcripts from all institutions leading to, and awarding, the applicant's baccalaureate degree and all postbaccalaureate study (To be considered official, a transcript must be mailed directly from the Office of the Registrar of the institution attended to the Graduate Center: Admissions of Azusa Pacific University.
+Students' sealed copies will not be considered official.) - 4.
+A bachelor's degree from a regionally accredited institution - 5.
+A minimum baccalaureate or master's grade-point average of 3.0 on a 4.0 scale (Provisional admittance may be granted to individuals who do not meet this criterion if competency can be shown.) - 6.
+Three recommendation letters or forms submitted by principals or district administrators who have current knowledge of the applicant's academic ability and potential for service in school administration - 7.
+Letter to the dean describing educational goals as well as short- and long-term professional goals - 8.
+Résumé or Statement of Experience, verifying with supervisor signatures at least three years of full-time service under a "basic" credential (i.e., Teaching, Pupil Personnel Services, Library, School Nurse, etc.) - 9.
+Valid California teaching, services, or designated subject credential - 10.
 Successful completion of the CBEST

-- 12.Intent to purchase or proof of ownership of a designated laptop computer and required software. - International students who have graduated from a college or university where English was not the principal language must provide evidence of a minimum TOEFL score of 550.
+- 11. Intent to purchase or proof of ownership of a designated laptop computer and required software - 12.
+International students who have graduated from a college or university where English was not the principal language must provide evidence of a minimum TOEFL score of 550.

-Graduate Center: Admissions Azusa Pacific University 901 E. Alosta Ave.
-PO Box 7000 Azusa, CA 91702-7000
+Graduate Center: Admissions Azusa Pacific University PO Box 7000 Azusa, CA 91702-7000

 Azusa Pacific University 568 E. Foothill Blvd.
-Azusa, CA 91702-7000 (626) 815-4570

-Fax: (626) 815-4545 • (626) 815-4571

-Email: graduatecenter@apu.edu Website: www.apu.edu
+Azusa, CA 91702-7000 (626) 815-4570 Fax: (626) 815-4545 • (626) 815-4571 Email: graduatecenter@apu.edu Website: www.apu.edu

-Office of International Student Services Azusa Pacific University 901 E. Alosta Ave.
-PO Box 7000 Azusa, CA 91702-7000 USA (626) 812-3055 Fax: (626) 812-3801
+Office of International Student Services Azusa Pacific University PO Box 7000 Azusa, CA 91702-7000 USA (626) 812-3055 Fax: (626) 812-3801 Email: iss@apu.edu

-Email: iss@apu.edu

-- Twelve semester units of undergraduate or graduate course work in education - For each year of verified, full-time teaching experience, three units of undergraduate prerequisites may be waived. - Candidates without previous course work in mainstreaming of special needs students are required to take EDUC 530 Introduction to Individual Differences.
+- Twelve semester units of undergraduate or graduate course work in education - For each year of verified, full-time teaching experience, three units of undergraduate prerequisites may be waived. - Candidates without previous course work in mainstreaming of special needs students are required to take EDUC 530.